 In other words, the structures fit to proximity matrices have an invariance with respect to linear transformations of the proximities.
-A second type of transformation is implicit in the use of additive trees where a centroid (metric), fit as part of the whole representational structure, has the effect of double-centering (i.e., making the rows and columns sum to zero).
-Considering the input proximity matrix deviated from the centroid, zero sums are present within rows or columns.
+A second type of transformation is implicit in the use of additive trees where a centroid (metric), fit as part of the whole representational structure, has the effect of double-centering (i.e., for the input proximity matrix deviated from the centroid, zero sums are present within rows or columns).
 In effect, the analysis methods iterate between fitting an ultrametric and a centroid, attempting to squeeze out every last bit of VAF.
 Maybe a more direct strategy (and one that would most likely not affect the substantive interpretations materially) would be to initially double-center (either a one- or two-mode matrix), and then treat the later to the analyses we wish to carry out, without again revisiting the double-centering operation during the iterative process.